-Advertising, Marketing & PR
+Advertising, Marketing, & PR

 Advertising, public relations, market research, development, product distribution, customer support and sales are all strategic functions within the marketing field.

 Advertising is a form of paid marketing communication that drives a target audience to take a desired action.
 It is commonly used to encourage or persuade behavior with respect to a product, service, political campaign or ideology.
-Advertising joins quantitative and qualitative research with the creative process.
+Advertising connects quantitative and qualitative research with the creative process.

 Advertising agency clients include businesses, corporations, nonprofit organizations, and government agencies.
 Work with clients focuses on the messaging for a specific brand or product developed by that client.
 Advertising agencies help their clients determine how to define that brand or product by providing guidance on strategy, concept, development and execution.

 PR professionals share information on behalf of their clients through print and broadcast media by pitching story ideas to reporters.
-Other tasks a PR professional may perform on behalf of a client include crafting press releases, developing an overall communication strategy, managing negative publicity, and delivering appropriate messages to an audience.
+Other tasks a PR professional may perform on behalf of a client include crafting press releases, developing an overall communication strategy, managing negative publicity, crisis communication, and delivering appropriate messages to an audience.

-Similarities and Differences
+Similarities and differences